NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Download and install RStudio Desktop (free) following the instructions [here](https://www.rstudio.com/products/rstudio/download/#download).

 !!! attention "Windows users"
-    Although most of the tutorials are best to run in a Docker container if you are a Windows user (see information in the [intro](tutorial_intro.md)), both R and RStudio run well directly on Windows.
+    Although most of the tutorials are best to run in a Docker container or in the Linux Bash Shell if you are a Windows user (see information in the [intro](tutorial_intro.md)), both R and RStudio run well directly on Windows.
 It is therefore suggested that you install Windows versions of these software (if you haven't done so already) when doing this tutorial.

 # Practical exercise